top of page

 How is IBS diagnosed?

 Recently, scientists have identified biomarkers for IBS (anti-CdtB and anti-vinculin) that are measurable in a patient's blood.
-While these biomarkers do not indicate all forms of IBS, they are effective in diagnosing the majority of IBS-D and IBS-M cases. ibs-smart is the only licensed and patented blood test for the diagnosis of IBS.
+While these biomarkers do not indicate all forms of IBS, they are effective in diagnosing the majority of IBS-D and IBS-M cases.
+IBS-Smart is the only licensed and patented blood test for the diagnosis of IBS.

 In the past, IBS has traditionally been diagnosed by multiple tests to exclude the possibility of other diseases.
 If, through this process, no other health issues are found, a diagnosis of IBS is made.
 Additional testing can include colonoscopy, endoscopy, stool test, radiography, celiac panel, and a GI breath test.